-The following table sets forth the name, province or state, and country of residence of each of the directors of the Corporation as at October 31, 2018, as well as their position with the Corporation, as applicable, or their principal occupation, as well as the year in which they became directors of the Corporation.
+The following table sets forth the name, province or state, and country of residence of each of the directors of the Corporation as at February 24, 2021, as well as their position with the Corporation, as applicable, or their principal occupation, as well as the year in which they became directors of the Corporation.
 Each director's term of office will expire at the next annual general meeting of the Corporation.

-Name, Province and Country of Residence Director since Principal Occupation During the Past Five Years Number and Percentage of Shares (1) Steve Saviuk Quebec, Canada March 27, 2003 President & CEO of Valeo President & CEO of Manitex.
-26,110,020 (3) (46.1%) Richard J. Mackay Quebec, Canada July 25, 2018 Chaiman of Valeo Member of the Advisory Board at Health Edge Investment Partners 8,070,965 (4) (14.2%) Vincent P. Hogue (2) Quebec, Canada July 25, 2018 Senior VP Retail Division, Laurentian Bank Securities VP Brokerage and Private Management for the Desjardins Group Executive VP and Head of Personal Services with Desjardins Securities 252,406 (0.04%) Michael G. Wells (2) New Jersey, U.S. Nov.
+Name, Province and Country of Residence Director since Principal Occupation During the Past Five Years Number and Percentage of Shares Steve Saviuk Quebec, Canada March 27, 2003 President & CEO of Valeo President & CEO of Manitex.
+26,130,020 (3) (40.8%) Richard J. Mackay Quebec, Canada July 25, 2018 Chairman of Valeo Member of the Advisory Board at Health Edge Investment Partners 8,154,965 (4) (12.7%) Vincent P. Hogue (2) Quebec, Canada July 25, 2018 Senior VP Retail Division, Laurentian Bank Securities VP Brokerage and Private Management for the Desjardins Group Executive VP and Head of Personal Services with Desjardins Securities 252,406 (0.4%) Michael G. Wells (2) New Jersey, U.S. Nov.
 13, 2018 Managing Director of Princeton Biopharma Capital Partners Nil Maureen C. Brennan Quebec, Canada Nov.
 19, 2018 Consultant for the private and public health sectors Nil Michel Trudeau (2) Quebec, Canada Sept.
-24, 2019 Member of the Board of Directors of Fronsac REIT Vice-Chairman, Laurentian Bank Securities Inc. President & CEO, Laurentian Bank Securities, Executive VP Capital Markets, Laurentian Bank of Canada 200,000 (0.03%)
+24, 2019 Member of the Board of Directors of Fronsac REIT Vice-Chairman, Laurentian Bank Securities Inc. President & CEO, Laurentian Bank Securities, Executive VP Capital Markets, Laurentian Bank of Canada 200,000 (0.3%) Frédéric Fasano Quebec, Canada January 18, 2021 President & COO of Valeo Pharma Inc. Chief Executive Officer of Servier Canada, a major pharmaceutical company Nil

-(1) Shares Beneficially Owned, or Controlled Directly or Indirectly

-(2) Member of the Audit Committee (refer to "Audit Committee")

-(3) Mr. Saviuk holds his Shares directly (115,745 Shares) and also through Manitex.
-(21,780,130 Shares) and Simcor Canada Holdings Inc.

-(4,214,145 Shares), companies over which he has control or effective control.

-(4) Mr. Mackay holds his Shares through 100079 Canada Inc., a company he controls.
+- (1) Shares Beneficially Owned, or Controlled Directly or Indirectly - (2) Member of the Audit Committee (refer to "Audit Committee") - (3) Mr. Saviuk holds his Shares directly (135,745 Shares) and also through Manitex.
+(21,780,130 Shares) and Simcor Canada Holdings Inc., (4,214,145 Shares), companies over which he has control or effective control. - (4) Mr. Mackay holds his Shares through 100079 Canada Inc., a company he controls.